htw-imi-showtime/showtime-website/doc/git/pull_request.md

 6. after the PR has been merged, update the main branch in your clone and fork. (see [./update.md](./update.md))
 7. create a new branch for new changes.

-(you can or cannot delete the old branch used for the first pr.)
+(you can or cannot delete the old branch used for the first pull request.)